 Once the fields have been completed, the configuration must be saved.

 Figure 1.
-The time constraint fields in from the create a job modal.
+The time constraint fields in from the create job page.

 Time Constraints in the Job Details View

 Once time constraints have been specified and saved, they can be viewed under the time constraints tab in the job's details.
 If required, they can be changed or deleted here as well.

 Figure 2.
 Viewing a time constraint applied to a job.
 Note these fields are editable.